kumapana/arg-tweet/README.md

 ### Convenient usage
  You can tweet easy by this way.

+1. Edit "path_to_key" in "tweet.py" to complete path to "key.json"
-1. Write down your ~/.bashrc and Execution "source ~/.bashrc"
+2. Write down your ~/.bashrc and Execution "source ~/.bashrc"
 ```
 tweet () {
   python (include scriptfile and key.json foldar)/tweet.py "$@"